jpt13653903/ALCHA/Wiki/MarkDown/Modules.md

     import "Ethernet" as Eth;
 ```

-The path is searched in two steps:
+The path is searched as follows:

+- If the path is absolute, use it directly
-1. The path of the current file
+- If the path is relative, search the path of the current file
-1. The path of the top-level module
+- If that fails, search the path of the top-level module
+- If that fails, search the current working directory

 This name-space model allows the developer to define an environment in a
 parent module.
 This environment is visible to all child modules, without the